bmdeeal/quig/readme.txt

 	https://support.microsoft.com/en-us/topic/the-latest-supported-visual-c-downloads-2647da03-1eea-4433-9aff-95f26a218cc0
 Under the heading "Visual Studio 2015, 2017 and 2019", download the file from the link marked "x86: vc_redist.x86.exe".

 ===
+Installation on Windows:
+These instructions are specifically for Windows 10, although the process is similar on other versions.

+quig doesn't really need to be put anywhere special, although the .dll files must remain in the same folder as quig-for-windows.exe.
+Currently, the easiest way to set up quig is to associate .quig files with quig-for-windows.exe.
+Right-click intro.quig, go to the 'Open with' menu, and select 'Choose another app'.
+Make sure the "Always use this app to open .quig files" box is checked.
+Then, go to More apps, and scroll all the way down to Look for another app on this PC.
+Navigate to where you downloaded quig, and select quig-for-windows.exe.

+Future versions of quig will provide an installer that does this for you.

+===
+Installation on Linux:
+quig requires SDL 2, SDL_Mixer 2.0, SDL_Image 2.0, and Lua 5.3 to be installed.
+On a Debian-based distro, running deps-debian.sh should install the needed dependencies.
+The package build-essential should also be installed.

+Run build.sh to compile quig.
+You can then move the quig binary to somewhere in your $PATH, such as /usr/local/bin.

+If your desktop environment supports it, you can associate .quig files with quig to run them by double-clicking them.

+===
 Usage:
 In the future, this will be nicer.
 At the moment, it's a bit rough.

 quig provides a simple GUI for running games under Linux-based systems.
 The bash script run-quig.sh will allow you to graphically select a quig game and configure any options.
 The Windows GUI is currently unfinished.